 WHO IS INSURED BY MY UNINSURED MOTORIST POLICY?

-When you purchase uninsured motorist coverage as part of a policy, it affords coverage for you and all members of your family who reside in your household with you.
+When you purchase uninsured motorist coverage as part of a policy from, say, Killebrew Insurance as an example, it affords coverage for you and all members of your family who reside in your household with you.
 It would also include any minor children of yours who do not reside with you or your children who are away at college.

 You do not have to be an automobile driver or passenger in order to be eligible for benefits.
 Your automobile UM policy applies even if you were a pedestrian, bicyclist, motorcyclist, or bystander, so long as the motorist who caused your injuries was uninsured or underinsured.